willjgriff/solidity-playground/README.md

 See the individual folders Readme's for details regarding the contracts within.

 These are primarily for personal development, in order of when I wrote them (the first one's described in each of the lists/folders are the most recent and best representation of my understanding of Solidity).
 I started by using the decypher.tv tutorials for inspiration.
-I then moved on to building larger sets of contracts which can be seen in Governance, Tokens and Misc.
+I then moved on to building larger sets of contracts which can be seen in Governance, Tokens, Upgradable and Misc.

 ### DecypherTv:
 - Crowdsale